Skip to main content

 • character development

-Character development in the sequel expands on the original story but is perceived as less compelling, with some users feeling it undermines the character growth established in the first game, despite maintaining a level of interest.
+Character development in the sequel expands on the original story but is perceived as less compelling, with some reviewers noting that it undermines certain aspects of character growth from the first game.
+Despite these criticisms, the narrative remains engaging enough to hold interest.

-• “It expands on the story from the first one, although it feels less compelling and actually slightly ruins a bit of character development from the original, but it's interesting enough.”
+• “It expands on the story from the first one, although it feels less compelling and actually slightly ruins a bit of character development from the original.”

 Buy DG2: Defense Grid 2